 Application of these joint fillers is not hard and requires little preparation of the joint other than making sure it is clean.

-If your contraction joints are more than 1/2″ deep you will want to fill them first with a foam backer rod or silica sand so you don’t use as much filler.
-If you have “V” shaped contraction joints, the foam backer rod can be harder to wedge in place making silica sand a better choice.
+You want to leave approximately 3/8″-1/2″ from the surface.
+If you have “V” shaped contraction joints, the foam backer rod will not work well.
+Silica sand is a better choice.
 Both the silica sand and foam backer rod can be purchased from your local home improvement center.

 When using foam backer rod, make sure it’s approximately 1/8” wider than the joint.
-If your joints have cracks in them the backer rod or silica sand will also prevent the filler from slowly sinking into the cracks and creating a low spot as it cures.
+If your joints have cracks in the bottom of them, the backer rod or silica sand will also prevent the filler from slowly sinking into the cracks and creating low spots as it cures.

 Once the joint is prepped, follow the instructions of your product of choice and fill the joints up.
 Make sure you don’t have any low spots or you will have to go over them again.
 It helps to use a putty knife to force out air pockets and to remove excess material.